Kumachar/BIOSTAT625HW3B/README.md

         TRUE).
     -   Returns test results and optional

-Or you simply find the help page of these functions after the installation of this package by ?function_name
+Or you can simply find the help page of these functions after the installation of this package by ?function_name

 ## Example